akshell/docs/ref/ak/template/api.rst

    Load a ``Template`` object from the location specified by the *name* argument.
 By default, load from the directory ``/templates`` of the application code (*name* specifies a path relative to this directory).
-The default behavior could be overridden by a template environment.
+The default behavior can be overridden by a template environment.

 The most common template use case is rendering HTML and returning it